wesnick/fdf-utility/README.md

 $ /path/to/fdf-utility/bin/fdf wesnick:fdf:example-pdf /path/to/my/emtpy-pdf.pdf path/to/my/filled-pdf.pdf --pdftk=/path/to/pdftk
 ```

-You can also use the lirbary's low-level components directly.
+You can also use the lirbary's components directly.
 The class PdfForm is a useful reference point.

 ## Installation

 Use composer.

+    {
+        "require": {
+            "wesnick/fdf-utility": "dev-master@dev"
+        }
+    }

 ## Requirements